lse-my470/lectures/User_guides/MY470_GitHub_CLI.md

 First, navigate to the folder you want to save the assignment repo into.
 If you want to create a folder in the prompt, rather than navigating to one that already exists, you can use ``` mkdir``` followed by the name of the folder, such as ```mkdir assignment-1```.
 You can also use ```ls``` to list all the files and folders in the current directory (folder).

 ```
-# Moving the the folder we want our assignment in
+# Moving the folder we want our assignment in
 cd C:\Users\BrookeSJ\Documents\Teaching\2021-2022\MY470\GitHub\assignment-1
 ```
-You then need to initalise, Git creates a hidden directory called ". git".
+You then need to initialise, Git creates a hidden directory called ". git".
 That directory stores all of the objects and refs that Git uses and creates as a part of your project's history. ```git init``` is one way to start a new project with Git.
 To start a repository, use either ```git init``` or ```git clone``` - not both.

 If you have used ```git init``` you can then use ```git pull``` to copy your assignment repo.
 ```
-# Initalise
+# Initialize
 git init
 ```
 Output is: